Skip to content

 4. Find a property and make an offer

-Search on Rightmove, Zoopla, or OnTheMarket.
-Once your offer is accepted, instruct a solicitor and notify your broker to start the full application.
+Browse Rightmove, Zoopla or OnTheMarket.
+Once your offer is accepted, instruct a solicitor and let your broker know so the full application can begin.

 5. 05